lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 ``resources`` folder of the FMU.
-An approach to develop such a utility is to extend EnergyPlusToFMU (http://simulationresearch.lbl.gov/fmu/EnergyPlus/export/index.html) to support the FMI 2.0 for model exchange, in addition to exporting EnergyPlus state variables through the FMI interface.
+An approach to develop such a utility is to extend EnergyPlusToFMU (http://simulationresearch.lbl.gov/fmu/EnergyPlus/export/index.html) to support FMI 2.0 for model exchange.
 Another approach is to extend SimulatorToFMU (https://github.com/LBNL-ETA/SimulatorToFMU) to support the export of EnergyPlus.